 Tiny Maggie was diagnosed with Diamond Blackfan Anemia, a rare genetic blood disorder that occurs when the bone marrow fails to make red blood cells your body needs.
 Weekly blood transfusions quickly became a way of life for Maggie, as did talk that Maggie might need a bone marrow transplant.
 Her brother Lucas was a match and knew at a young age he had the “superhero blood” that would one day help his baby sister.

-After four years of blood transfusions, painful nightly chelation treatments to remove the excess iron build up in her liver (a result of the transfusions since her body wasn’t using the iron to make red blood cells), and frequent trips to Floating Hospital for Children for their sophisticated MRI technology to monitor Maggie’s liver, she was ready for transplant.
+After four years of blood transfusions, painful nightly chelation treatments to remove the excess iron build up in her liver (a result of the transfusions since her body wasn’t using the iron to make red blood cells), and frequent trips to Tufts Children's Hospital for their sophisticated MRI technology to monitor Maggie’s liver, she was ready for transplant.

 In July 2013, Maggie and her family came to Boston to start the transplant process under the care of the Division of Pediatric Hematology/Oncology and Jason Law, MD.
 Maggie began intense chemotherapy to rid her body of her own bone marrow while her brother Lucas had the procedure to harvest his “superhero blood.”